srksourabh/uds-pos/test_data/DATA_VERIFICATION_REPORT.md

   code,
   active,
   contact_email,
-  CASE WHEN contact_phone IS NOT NULL THEN '✅' ELSE '❌' END as has_phone,
-  CASE WHEN address IS NOT NULL THEN '✅' ELSE '❌' END as has_address FROM banks
+  CASE WHEN contact_phone IS NOT NULL THEN 'Yes' ELSE 'No' END as has_phone, CASE WHEN address IS NOT NULL THEN 'Yes' ELSE 'No' END as has_address FROM banks
 ORDER BY name;
 ```